olontay-ui/fifty-project/DESIGN.md

 I implemented this serverside instead of clientside because clientside JavaScript can be bypassed by anyone who opens browser dev tools.
 Serverside validation is authoritative - it controls what gets saved to the database.
 The tradeoff is less flexibility (you can't create parties on behalf of groups or other people), but I decided authenticity and trust were more important than convenience.
 Case insensitive matching (`kelly` = `Kelly`) is userfriendly without compromising any of the security since usernames aren't case sensitive anyway.
 Pre filling the host name field improves UX while the error message with the actual username prevents frustration from users who don't remember their exact username.

 # Feed

+## Live community feed

+The live community feed is an important feature that allows users to not only create posts and comments, but to respond to other posts and comments in the feed.
+As for the database structure of the feed, there are two tables stored under wtm.db: posts, and comments.
+Posts stores the user's post with its id, content, any photos, and a timestamp.
+Comments stores a user's comment with its id, content, and link to a post_id.
+Both tables refer to the users table in wtm.db and include an ON DELETE CASCADE so that when a post is deleted, its associated comments are also deleted.

+When a user wants to create a post, they can submit a text with maximum 1000 characters and an optional photo through a form made with HTML.
+The system authenticates that the post is coming from the logged-in user, as well as handles file uploads securly with a name and a timestamp, and then inserts the post into the wtm.db database, which are stored in static/uploads/posts.

+When a user wants to view a post(s), the "Feed" tab at the top of the website allows users to see all posts and associated comments.
+This page queries all posts with JOIN operations, which allows us to see the username of the poster to the post as well.
+There are comment counts displayed, which are displayed in descending creation time order.

+When a user wants to add a comment, they can click on an individual post and submit a comment that is up to 500 characters maximum.
+The program ensures that the user and the post exist before adding the comment to the feed and wtm.db.
+Comments don't support photo uploads like posts.

+Only the creator of a post or comment can delete their own post or comment.
+Delete buttons are shown in each to provide users this option.
+This is done by checking session.get('user_id') against the content's user_id.

 ## Photo Upload System (Posts and Party Flyers)